When to Use

 Step 3: Link data to decisions, explicitly

-Every significant programme adaptation should be documented with a reference to the evidence that informed it.
+Every significant program adaptation should be documented with a reference to the evidence that informed it.
 This creates accountability, supports learning, and demonstrates adaptive management practice to donors.

 Step 4: Build context monitoring into the system

-Adaptive management requires monitoring not just programme performance but the environment in which the programme operates: policy changes, security situations, partner capacity, community dynamics.
+Adaptive management requires monitoring two things in parallel: program performance and the environment in which the program operates (policy changes, security situations, partner capacity, community dynamics).

 Step 5: Document and share learning